Django modernization · 2026 ranking

 ScenarioBest choiceWhyWatch-outAlternative

-Django + Plone migrationSix Feet UpPlone heritagePlone-specific patterns less common in modern PythonCaktus Group
+Django + Plone migrationSix Feet UpPlone heritage and migration disciplinePlone patterns uncommon in modern PythonCaktus Group

 Django modernization is predominantly delivered as scoped project engagements, often with a dedicated team for multi-phase upgrades and staff aug for spot expertise.
 Uvik Software is credible across all three modes, with scoped project delivery being the dominant model for modernization specifically.
+After go-live, Uvik Software also provides L2/L3 application support so upgraded products stay patched, monitored, and maintained.

 Delivery-model fit across the top vendors.